Skip to content

 }

-When the same component appears in more than one base template:
+When the same component appears in multiple bases:

-• One default is enough — If only one base provides a default and others don't, the default is used.
+• One default is enough — if only one base supplies a default, that default wins.
 The component becomes optional at the AddEntity call site.

 {